ssardina-agts/agtcity-sarl-base/README.md

 # SARL Agent Controller for MAC Agents in the City 2017 - BASE #

-This project/package provides _basic_ SARL controllers for the [2017 MAC Agents in City Contest](https://multiagentcontest.org/).
+This project/package provides _basic_ SARL controllers for the [MAC Agents in City Contest](https://multiagentcontest.org/).
+At this moment it only supports the [2017 edition](https://github.com/agentcontest/massim/tree/massim-2017-1.7).
 It can be used as an initial set-up to build more advanced controllers.

 The project relies on: